RTEMS/rtems-docs/user/start/windows.rst

    /c/opt/rtems/rsb/rtems
   $

-To build a set of RTEMS tools for the Intel ``i386`` architecture:
+To build a set of RTEMS tools for the Intel ``i386`` architecture.
+The build runs a single job rather a job per CPU in your machine and will take a long time so please be patient.
+The RSB creates a log file containing all the build output and it will be changing size.
+The RSB command to build ``i386`` tools
+is:

 .. code-block:: shell

    /c/opt/rtems/rsb/rtems
-  $ ../source-builder/sb-set-builder --prefix=/c/opt/rtems/4.11 --jobs=none 4.11/rtems-i386
+  $ ../source-builder/sb-set-builder --prefix=/c/opt/rtems/4.11 \
+                                     --jobs=none 4.11/rtems-i386
   RTEMS Source Builder - Set Builder, 4.11 (01ac76f2f90f)
   Build Set: 4.11/rtems-i386
   Build Set: 4.11/rtems-autotools.bset